 S.B.: We want graduates to be capable of analysing the major issues in our society from multiple perspectives.
 Sciences Po’s method trains students to go to the furthest extent of knowledge possible on any given subject.
 Our university seeks to encourage graduates who are capable of adapting themselves to different contexts and methods.
 It is this transition from one method to another that encourages creativity and recognizing that ultimately the most important thing is to know is how to ask the most appropriate questions.

 - Are you a high school student interested in studying at Sciences Po?
-See the 2020 admissions calendar
+Consult our admissions calendar